CSM-Kellogg/ResurrectGeode/README.md

 ### How this works
 The course search and schedule generation is handled by the client with all client data managed by the browser's local storage.
-This is currently tested on the latest build of chrome.
+It should work on chrome.

 #### Where we got the catalog
 The csv at `/courseScheduler/refactoredCatalog.csv` contains course data scraped from `elluciancloud.com`.
 This was collected using the xhr library and is contained in a separate project.
 The format for some request is shown below: